0xridwanobafunso/visually-impaired-rest-api/README.md

 1. Install **XAMMP** (start Apache and MYSQL) or MYSQL workbench (root@127.0.0.1:3306)
 2. Install **Node.js**
 3. Clone **this repo**
-4. Go to 127.0.0.1/phpmyadmin and create new database named voice_based.
+4. Go to 127.0.0.1/phpmyadmin and create new database named voice_exam.
-5. Import the voice_based.sql in this root repo into the newly created database.
+5. Import the voice_exam.sql in this root repo into the newly created database.
 6. Install dependencies

    `npm run install`